 - FirstChoice Employer Super

 The only stipulation is that you selected the FirstRate Saver, FirstRate Saver Select or FirstRate Term Deposit investment option.

 This class action will also cover current and former members of Commonwealth Essential Super who fall into the Cash Deposit, Balanced or Lifestage investment options.

 Other class actions

-We're starting with holding Colonial First State and the Commonwealth Bank to account, but we won't stop there.
-If you think you've been ripped off, make sure you check out our national Get Your Super Back campaign for more cases and regular updates.
+If you think you’ve been ripped off, make sure you check out our Get Your Super Back home page for more updates.